etiks3/configurator/README.md

 ========

 $This project is about building garden shelters app configurator to allow customer having a nice preview of their project.
+   Please feel free to add comment or to contibute

 Features